B0r1s-B4d3n0v/pwnagotchi-resources/Bluetooth.md

 ## 1b - Pwnagotchi
 Is bt-tether plugin installed? (installed by default)\
+Is bt-tether plugin by Jayofelony version 1.2?\
-Is bt-Tether plugin enabled? (disabled by default)\
+Is bt-tether plugin enabled? (disabled by default)\
-Is bt-Tether plugin `config.toml` set correctly?
+Is bt-tether plugin `config.toml` set correctly?

 # 2 - Settings
-Enabling BlueTooth (and putting it in "discoverable" mode - when needed) should be obvious - if not, oof ... maybe Lego is more your speed :rofl:
+Enabling Bluetooth (and putting it in "discoverable" mode - when needed) should be obvious - if not, oof ... maybe Lego is more your speed :rofl:

-## 2a - BlueTooth Tethering
+## 2a - Bluetooth Tethering
 ### 2a - Android
 * :gear: Open your phone's Settings.
 * :signal_strength: Navigate to "Connections" -or- "Network & Internet".